by Google

 I would be very happy if I could create a path for her and a relationship with this beautiful sport.
 However, as long as she enjoys it, I don't want to fulfill my dreams through her, haha.
 I will of course support her in anything.

-10. What are your plans for the future in terms of content on social networks and your development as a creator?
+10. What are your plans for the future in terms of social media content and your development as a creator?

 I've been trying to build my YouTube for a while now, although it's quite difficult in today's TikTok era.